 The supported CONSOLE types for the from-the-box "arm-test" VM are CLI, SDL, and VNC.
 Additional information is available as inline comment within the "arm-test.ctys" configuration from the directory.
 After this call an SDL terminal window should be opened.
-In case of networking problems the most common error is the forgotten call of ctys-setupVDE -u <USER> create.
+In case of networking problems the most common error is the forgotten call of ctys-vnetctl -u $<\!\rm USER\!>$ create.